leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What are my options if I have diabetic retinopathy?
 - Must I undergo surgery for diabetic retinopathy?

-## intent: diabeticretinopathy-anatomy-retina
-- What is the macula?
-- What is diabetic Macular edema
-- What is the macula?
-- What is diabetic Macular edema
-- Where is the centre part of the eye?
-- Why is the macula important?
-- Is the macula in charge of the most important part of our vision?
-- What happens when the macula is damaged?
-- What diseases can occur in the macula?
-- Where is the macula?
-- Is macula the most important part of our retina?
-- What is the macula responsible for?
-- Why do we need the macula?

 ## intent: diabeticretinopathy-treatment_laser-retina
 - How is panretinal photocoagulation performed?
 - Is laser for diabetes painful?